Last Updated on October 1, 2022 by Jim Ferri

 By Jim Ferri

 Visit this colonial city, a little more than a two-hour-drive from Mexico City, and you’ll find the Spanish colonial influence everywhere.
-Most evident is the profusion of beautiful Talavera tiles covering buildings, walls, and domes everywhere, and the grid pattern of the streets laid out by the colonialists, the first in Mexico.
+Most evident is the profusion of beautiful Talavera tiles covering buildings, walls, and domes everywhere, and the grid pattern of the streets, the first in Mexico, laid out by the colonialists.

 Surprisingly, among the many things to see in the city, you also find a bit of a French ambiance.
-It’s hinted at by the numerous wrought-iron balconies all around the old city center, married to buildings built when the French occupied the city in the 19th century.
+There’s a hint of it in the numerous wrought-iron balconies all around the old city center.
+They were added to buildings built when the French occupied the city in the 19th century.

-The French didn’t stay long, and their defeat in the Battle of Puebla in 1862 is still immortalized by Mexico’s famous Cinco de Mayo holiday, something most people, including myself, never realized.
+The French didn’t stay long.
+In fact, their defeat in the Battle of Puebla is still immortalized by Mexico’s famous Cinco de Mayo holiday.
+It’s something many people, including myself, never realized.

 Puebla: A Good Day Trip From Mexico City